 Easy Potato Latkes

-Easy potato latkes are not something that I grew up eating.
+Traditional potato latkes are not something that I grew up eating.

-They are the traditional old world eastern European recipe that is best known around Hanukkah.
+They are the traditional old-world Eastern European recipe that is best known around Hanukkah.

-Potatoes and onions are grated together and combined with a binder and then fried until crispy golden perfection.
+Russets Potatoes and onions are grated together and combined with a binder and then fried until crispy golden perfection.

 They are traditionally served with sour cream and apple sauce.